Online marketing specialist: the power of senior expertise

 Week 1-2: Audit and benchmark

 Start with a thorough analysis of current performance.
-Identify quick wins and structural improvements.
+Identify quick wins and structural improvement points.

 Week 3-4: Strategic alignment